 Scholarships, Training opportunities at acclaimed institutes/ organisations

 Vishwarupe Narain – Country-Head for India & SE Asia, TPG-Growth Vish is Country-Head for TPG Growth, a global private equity firm and is based in Mumbai.
 He currently serves on the boards of AGS, Sutures, Flexituff International, India Transact and Global Gene Corp.
 Prior to joining TPG Growth in 2007, Narain was an investor with Bessemer Venture Partners in New York.
 Previous to that he was an Engagement Manager in McKinsey's Private Equity Practice in Palo Alto and London.
 Narain joined McKinsey from Deloitte Consulting, where he was a Senior Consultant.
 He has a Master of Technology from the Indian Institute of Technology, Delhi and an M.B.A., Stanford University School of Business.
 Narain’s non-profit activities include board roles at Spic Macay and an organization working to preserve and promote classical Indian music.
 He is deeply involved with his family’s foundation work in rural India.
 Selected as a Young Global Leader (2014), he is an active member of the World Economic Forum and is a part of the South Asia Bridge initiative to bring together business communities across borders under the WEF banner.
 He is a semi-professional sitar player and adventure travel enthusiast.
 Vish has worked in 20 countries and travelled to over 75 nations.
-He is a Fellow of the Famous V of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of the Class 5 of the Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Health care and life saving drugs